 The last word

-There you have it — the African tech ecosystem’s seven unicorns today.
+There you have it — the African tech ecosystem’s nine unicorns today.

 It’s worth noting, however, that this list of African unicorns is largely based on historical paper valuations.
 And given current market conditions globally, those valuations might well be depressed today.